leobeeson/text-highlighter/TASKS.md

 What we will be looking for in your submission:
 - Clean code, descriptive function and variable names, use of PEP 484 type hints where possible, well-structured code
 - Comprehensive suite of unit tests for the entire submission
 - Clear signs of use of TDD in your work.
 The best way to show this is by first writing test(s), committing them, then writing implementation that matches these tests.
-You can use rebase to clean up you commits before sending us the submission.
+You can use rebase to clean up your commits before sending us the submission.
 - All the unit tests must be passing

 What we WON'T be looking for in your submission:
-- Code written in the most optimal way possible - We don't think that LeetCode-style interviews represent a real-world working conditions]
+- Code written in the most optimal way possible - We don't think that LeetCode-style interviews represent a real-world working conditions
 - Finishing the test in a given amount of time. *This is not a race, so take as much time as you need.*

 # Getting started